Water Quality Testing

 Each year, GORA volunteers conduct transparency tests on the lakes using Secchi disks and the readings are submitted to the Government of Québec (Développement durable, Environnement et Lutte contre les changements climatiques).
 The aggregated longitudinal data are used to reveal general trends in water quality.

-Thank you to Stewart Wilson (Farm Lake), Nick Cushman (Hughes Lake) and Kim and Gord Robertson (McCuaig Lake and Little Hughes Lake) for devoting their time to taking the samples.
-We look forward to having a full set of results for all four lakes in 2019.
+Thank you to Stewart Wilson (Farm Lake), Nick Cushman (Hughes Lake) and Kim and Gord Robertson (McCuaig Lake and Little Hughes Lake) for devoting their time in 2019 to conducting these tests and collecting the samples.

 All four of our lakes scored very well.
 The province recommends these lakes “be protected” to preserve this status, and for us, “protection” includes a continued push for strict boat washing measures.

 Transparency - How we do Secchi Disk testing

 A Secchi Disk is a black and white circular disk, 8" in diameter.
 The disc is mounted on a pole or line, and lowered slowly down in the water.
 The depth at which the disk is no longer visible is taken as a measure of the transparency of the water.
 While Secchi Disk readings do not provide an exact measure of transparency, they are an inexpensive and straightforward method of measuring water clarity.

 It is important to test for phosphorus levels because too much phosphorus leads to algae growth which can choke a lake by using up all the oxygen.
 Phosphorus enters a lake from the run-off from land surrounding a lake.
 This is why pesticides or fertilizers should not be used on lakefront properties.
 Phosphate-based products (detergents and soaps) and deficient septic systems can also be detrimental to a healthy lake.